RupankarCh/my-notes/Cloud Computing/AWS Cloud Practitioner/readme.md

 # EC2 (Elastic Compute Cloud/Infrastructure as a Service)
+This is the **core compute service** on AWS.
+When you launch an EC2 instance, you follow a specific process:

+- Choose an AMI (Amazon Machine Image): This is a **pre-configured template** for your instance, including the **operating system** (e.g., Linux, Windows) and any **pre-installed software**.
+- Select an Instance Type: This determines the virtual hardware of your instance, such as the number of vCPUs and the amount of RAM.
+AWS has a wide variety of instance types optimized for different workloads (e.g., general purpose, compute-optimized, memory-optimized).
+- Configure Security and Networking: You must configure a **security group**, which acts as a virtual firewall, defining which inbound and outbound network traffic is allowed.
+You also manage a key pair for secure SSH access to your Linux instances.

 It mainly consists in the capability of :
 - Renting virtual machines (EC2)
 - Storing data on virtual drives (EBS)